-Your GP will ask you about your symptoms including what they are, when you get them and whether anything you do makes them better or worse.
+Your GP will ask you about your symptoms including what they are, when you get them, and what makes them better or worse.
 They will also examine you.

-There is no screening programme for mouth and oropharyngeal cancer.
-Find out what you can do to check for changes.
+There is no national screening programme for mouth and oropharyngeal cancer.
+Read more about this.

 The stage of a cancer tells you how big it is and whether it has spread.